 Short Story, Poem Or Quote (optional)

 To help end the speech nicely a common (yet optional) thing to do is end your speech with a quote, short story or poem.
-This is to give the couple something to think about and inspire them as they start their life long journey together.
+If there is a family saying, song or something with heritage then that will make it even more personal.
+This is to give the couple something to think about and inspire them as they start their lifelong journey together.

 Make A Toast